TTY/01 /posts/evolving-card-games load: 0.42 0.51 0.38 mem: 18.2/32G ONLINE

 Wall #2: it works, and everything it makes already exists

 Now the system reliably produced playable games.
-They were also all games you could already buy.
+They were also all games you could find in a copy of Hoyle’s.
 Evolution finds the nearest fun attractor, and the nearest fun attractors are the games humans already discovered over a few centuries of playing cards.
 Playable was solved.
 Novel was not.

 The deeper problem was that I couldn’t even measure novelty.
 Every structural novelty signal I had, behavioral distance and distance-from-seeds, anchors on my own seed set.
 A game can sit miles from my eleven seeds and still be a faithful rediscovery of Mau-Mau or Pinochle, published games I simply didn’t seed.
 The structural metrics are blind to the entire corpus of human card games they were never shown.
 You cannot compute “is this new to humanity” from a simulation, because the simulation has never heard of humanity’s games.